Cleverttech/Cleverttech/README.md

   Welcome to my Github !
  If you are here, you are probably considering me for a Dev role or just casually browsing through out of curiosity.
+All the best in your quest 😊

 🎓 I’m currently solidifying my roots in JavaSCript Full stack development by partaking in an Intensive MERN Stack course with Ironhack coding Bootcamp💻.

 ⚡ Fun fact:I love listening to 🎵classical music writing code and Jhene Aiko while relaxing.